xtuzil/CacheMockingFW-DemonstrationProject/Demonstration/DistributionTheMock/ReadMe.md

 This is tutorial for demonstration of distribution for inter-system integration.
 This tutorial takes you through distribution the mock Restaurant which was mocked in *Server-sideMocking* section.

 1. To distribute mock via Docker, first it is neccessary to prepare template directory of the project from the git.
-   In this case, this project folder can server as template, so there is no needs to download following template from git.
+In this case, this project folder can serves as template, so there is **no needs to download following** template from git.
 ```sh
 $ git clone https://github.com/xtuzil/CacheMockingFW-DockerIRIS-template-for-distribution  # or pull
 ```